crystal-lang/crystal-book/guides/testing.md

 ```
 crystal spec spec/my/test/file_spec.cr:14
 ```
+If the specified line is the begining of a `describe` or `context` section, all specs inside that group are run.

 The default formatter outputs the file and line style command for failing specs which makes it easy to rerun just this individual spec.